nhqdong/wb2-with-apdynamics-mvp/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Reproduce steps
+1. Disable script-loader service to load the script
+2. Uncomment the script link in index.html
+3. Run on IE/Edge and click the button to toggle component's display

 ## Change log
 - Change App Dynamic script version to v4.5.17
 - Defer App Dynamic script to be loaded after Angular/Web Component initialize.